cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 There are an extra 20 seconds given for this potentially slower process: `this.timeout(20_000)`.

-You may want to adjust this time out value.
-Here it is set at 10 seconds times the number of transactions in the function.
-Query calls are typically very fast and therefore need not enter in the time out calculation.
+You may want to adjust this time-out value.
+Here it is set at 10 seconds multiplied by the number of transactions in the function.
+Query calls are typically very fast and therefore need not enter in the time-out calculation.

 </HighlightBox>